gentaro0404/Unit2-project/README.md

 ## Proposed Solution
 Considering the client requirements an adequate solution includes a low cost sensing device for humidity and temperature and a custom data script that process and anaysis the samples acquired.
 For a low cost sensing device an adequate alternative is the DHT11 sensor[^1] which is offered online for less than 5 USD and provides adequare precision and range for the client requirements (Temperature Range: 0°C to 50°C, Humidity Range: 20% to 90%).
 Similar devices such as the DHT22, AHT20 or the AM2301B [^2] have higher specifications, however the DHT11 uses a simple serial communication (SPI) rather than more eleborated protocols such as the I2C used by the alternatives.
 For the range, precision and accuracy required in this applicaiton the DHT11 provides the best compromise.
 Connecting the DHT11 sensor to a computer requires a device that provides a Serial Port communication.
 A cheap and often used alternative for prototyping is the Arduino UNO microcontroller [^3].
 "Arduino is an open-source electronics platform based on easy-to-use hardware and software"[^4].
 In additon to the low cost of the Arduino (< 6USD), this devide is programable and expandable[^1].
 Other alternatives include diffeerent versions of the original Arduino but their size and price make them a less adequate solution.

+Considering the client's budget constraints and hardware requirements, the software tool proposed for this solution was Python, which is open source, mature, supported on multiple platforms including macOS, Windows, and can be used for programming Arduino microprocessors56.
+It can also be used for programming the Arduino microprocessor56.
+It also has many developer tools available, making it easy to obtain information about problems that are difficult to solve.6 Python is a High Level Programming Language (HLL) with a higher level of abstraction than C or C++.7 For example, a C/C++ developer can allocate and free memory, whereas in Python, memory management is automatic, which can speed up applications, but can also cause memory problems.
+Furthermore, the HLL language allows me and future developers to extend the solution and solve problems quickly.

 **Design statement**